 Improving Monitoring, Evaluation, and Learning Approaches to Market Systems

-This post was written by John Spilsbury and is the fourth and final post in the Feed the Future Enabling Environment for Food Security project's market systems blog series.
+This post was written by John Spilsbury and is the fourth post in the Feed the Future Enabling Environment for Food Security project's market systems blog series.
 To read earlier installments, see the first, second, and third posts.

 As USAID programs evolve to adopt a market systems approach, implementing partners must adapt their monitoring and evaluation approaches to better capture dynamics of complex systems change.
 Standard Feed the Future USAID results monitoring emphasizes measuring performance.
 On its own, measuring performance is of limited use for learning and adaptive management when applying market systems approaches.
 Two USAID Feed the Future programs — one in Cambodia and one in Mozambique — are exploring different approaches to better capture data, learn, and adapt their programs through a systems approach.